tenox7/vncxdmcp/README.md

     -p 6000:6000 \
     -e GEOMETRY=1920x1200 \
     -e DEPTH=8 \
-    -e XDMCP_TARGET=192.168.1.197 \
     -e DOCKER_HOST_IP=192.168.1.10 \
     tenox7/vncxterminal
 ```

 VNC Password is `vncx11`.

+- `DOCKER_HOST_IP` — Docker host's real LAN IP, reachable from `XDMCP_TARGET`.
+This is needed for traversing Docker's NAT.
 - `XDMCP_TARGET` — remote host to connect via XDMCP Query.
 Leave it unset to be asked for the host in an input box.
-- `DOCKER_HOST_IP` — Docker host's real LAN IP, reachable from `XDMCP_TARGET`.
-This is needed for traversing Docker's NAT.
 - `FONT_SERVER` — remote X font server for CDE/DT fonts, e.g. `tcp/192.168.1.112:7000`.
 Autodetected on the target's port 7100/7000; set it empty to disable.

 ## Host prompt